ADD CONDITION

 What to Avoid

-If you are using this medication, it's important to know when to stop and seek medical advice.
-You should discontinue use and consult a doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a more serious issue.
-Additionally, if your sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness that worsens, please reach out to your healthcare provider.
+It's important to be aware of certain situations when using this medication.
+You should stop using it and consult your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a more serious health issue.
+Additionally, if you notice that a sore in your mouth isn't improving after 7 days, or if you experience ongoing irritation, pain, or redness, it's crucial to seek medical advice.

 Side Effects